 Something to think about is that Ayurveda considers a healthy menstrual blood the one that doesn’t leave stains.
 Read more here.
 Do you know how to read your blood?

 -Leave it in the sun when dries, or close to a window

--Scrub it with some backing soda and rinse it with cold water.
+-Scrub it with some baking soda and rinse it with cold water.
 Baking soda also removes any possible odor left.

 Keep chemicals away!

 We are not much fun of chemicals or commercial products for cleaning, so Milton sterilizing fluid or tablets, even though the chlorine evaporates, is not on our plate.
-But at the end of the day its about your personal choice.
-What is for sure is that you should really consider to keep below products away from your cup!
+But at the end of the day, it’s about your personal choice.
+What is for sure is that you should really consider keeping below products away from your cup!

 - Hand sanitizers

 - Alcohol also evaporates after its use and is in almost all houses.
 Make sure it’s all gone before you use it.